George Floyd death: Minneapolis police station torched amid protest

 Protesters could be seen setting fire to a Minneapolis Police Department jacket.

-A visibly tired and frustrated Frey made his first public appearance of the night at City Hall near 2 a.m. and took responsibility for evacuating the precinct, saying it had become too dangerous for officers there.
+A visibly tired and frustrated Minneapolis Mayor Jacob Frey made his first public appearance of the night at City Hall near 2 a.m.
+Friday and took responsibility for evacuating the precinct, saying it had become too dangerous for officers there.
 As Frey continued, a reporter cut across loudly with a question: "What's the plan here?"

 "With regard to?"
 Frey responded.
 Then he added: "There is a lot of pain and anger right now in our city.
 I understand that ...
 What we have seen over the past several hours and past couple of nights here in terms of looting is unacceptable."